What are the Most Nutritious Superfoods?

 - Nearly 3 grams of protein

-Health protection and benefits from consuming Kale include, lowering cholesterol, improves bone health, aid in regulation and normalization of blood clotting, improves eye health, cancer protection and when cooked will lower risk of heat disease.
+Health protection and benefits from consuming Kale include lowering cholesterol, improves bone health, aid in regulation and normalization of blood clotting, improves eye health, cancer protection and when cooked will lower risk of heart disease.
 To find the best tasting and fresh Kale, look for deep colored Kale, dark green to purple Kale.

 No matter what kind of budget you're living on, Tuna at 50 to 60 cents for a 3 oz serving is a great source of healthy, lean protein.
 Substituting Tuna twice a week for beef or pork is a great way to get all the health benefits out of eating fish.
 Eating more isn't too hard, considering it's one the most delicious and most versatile fishes to consume.
 I've been eating tuna since I was a kid and it's always been a crowd favorite for my family.
 Here's what you get in nutritional terms of eating more Tuna:

 - 22 grams of lean protein

 - B1, B2, B3, B6, and B12 vitamins